jeannie2/speech-bubbles-new/README.md

 Redo of old 2021 project using speech-to-text

 ## Technologies
-This project was made using Web Speech API
+This project was made using Web Speech API and vanilla JS (Vite)

 ## How to use
-Press spacebar to start and resume speaking.
+Intended for desktop.
+Press spacebar to start and grant microphone access.
 Listening stops automatically when no speech is detected.